 - Cook pasta per package instructions (a little more than 'al dente' as pasta will firm up as it cools).
 Drain well and toss with olive oil (to prevent noodles from sticking together) and spread out onto a baking sheet to cool while you're preparing remainder of ingredients.
 OR, in a pinch, drain, rinse with cold water and drain again.

-- Stir in pesto (start with ¾ cup).
+- Place cooked pasta into a bowl, stir in pesto (start with ¾ cup).
 Then, stir in red wine vinegar, salt, pepper, chili flakes, sun-dried tomatoes, olives, marinated artichokes and chives.
+Note: if you want things more saucy, stir in remaining ¼ cup of basil pesto.

 - Stir in arugula.